kdb82/byudev-react-eportfolio/README.md

 - In short you can also add `/devloperFolio` to `package.json` as both are exactly same.
 Upon doing so, you tell `create-react-app` to add the path assets accordingly.

 - Optionally, configure the domain.
+This will require you to go buy a domain name from a registrar.
 You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` folder.

 - Follow through the guide to setup GitHub pages from the official CRA docs [here](https://create-react-app.dev/docs/deployment/#github-pages).